 - A. seeks to prioritize the sanctity of life and enhance its response in all community encounters, including mental and behavioral health-related incidents.
-The Department's Crisis Intervention Team (CIT) Program facilitates and acts in coordination with partnerships between law enforcement, prosecutors, courts, designated mental health intake facilities, mental and behavioral health service providers and advocates, and the community in order to reinforce the safe and dignified treatment of persons experiencing a mental health crisis. - B. will ensure that the CIT Program has sufficient, dedicated district-level resources, consistent with the needs of each district identified by the District Commander and the CIT Coordinator, and approved by the Chief, Bureau of Patrol, as needed to carry out the overall objectives and functions of the CIT Program at the district level. - C. will maintain policies regarding the criteria for ongoing participation as a Certified CIT Officer consistent with Item VI.B of this directive. - D. will ensure the CIT Program is provided with the resources, access to data and information, qualified, centralized staff, including supervisors, officers, and civilian personnel, that is necessary to oversee the department-wide operation, carry out the overall mission, and perform the objectives and functions of the CIT Program.
+The Department's Crisis Intervention Team (CIT) Program facilitates and acts in coordination with partnerships between law enforcement, prosecutors, courts, designated mental health intake facilities, mental and behavioral health service providers and advocates, and the community in order to: - 1. reinforce the safe and dignified treatment of persons experiencing a mental health crisis. - 2. promote community-oriented solutions to assist individuals in crisis and reduce the need for individuals to have further involvement with the criminal justice system. - B. will ensure that the CIT Program has sufficient, dedicated district-level resources, consistent with the needs of each district identified by the District Commander and the CIT Coordinator, and approved by the Chief, Bureau of Patrol, as needed to carry out the overall objectives and functions of the CIT Program at the district level. - C. will maintain a sufficient number of Certified CIT officers on duty on every watch of each district to help ensure that a Certified CIT Officer is available to timely respond to each incident identified as involving individuals in crisis, absent extraordinary circumstances. - D. will maintain policies regarding the criteria for ongoing participation as a Certified CIT Officer consistent with Item VI-B of this directive.

+E. will ensure the CIT Program is provided with the resources, access to data and information, qualified, centralized staff, including supervisors, officers, and civilian personnel, that is necessary to oversee the department-wide operation, carry out the overall mission, and perform the objectives and functions of the CIT Program.